bayush11/ECE-382V/README.md

 In the example shown, the tests are comparing the value of the static variable sharedCounter to a constant 1.
 The issue of concurrency arises though from the fact that two different threads are accessing the static variable.
 Doing this opens the possibility of concurrency issues happening, which will then make the test flaky because of a concurrency problem.

-# Timing
+# Async Timing

-The category timing is a category that can have multiple meanings.
-The context in which timing will be used in this repository will be about asynchronous timing.
-In other words, when a flaky test or source code has problems with timing, that means that there is a dependency on the asynchronous function to work properly, or have consistent timing.
+The flaky test in the category of async timing is a flaky test or source code that has problems with timing, which means that there is a dependency on the asynchronous function to work properly or have consistent timing.
 The timing, however, will not always be the same and so a deviation from what is expected can allow the test to pass or fail, creating flakiness.
 An example is when there is a specific timeout that is given and there is also a dependency on a asynchronous operation.
 As stated before though, the asynchronous operation will not always take consistent time, creating an unstable pass or fail for the test.
 An example of this is shown below.

 ```bash
 @Test(timeout = 5000)